- Updated on November 1, 2020

 The theory developed by Buteyko suggests that chronic diseases develop (asthma, COPD, heart disease, diabetes, cancer, and so forth) due to overbreathing (hyperventilation) that causes low body oxygen levels.

 Let us consider clinical evidence related to these statements.
 Do people with chronic diseases have too heavy breathing at rest?

 More about the Buteyko method

-The video on the left, provides details of the Buteyko body oxygen test.
+The video on the left provides details of the Buteyko body oxygen test.
 Dr. Artour Rakhimov explains how to perform the Buteyko CP (control pause) test.
-Resources of this site provides translated Soviet patents, Soviet and Russian medical trials, interviews, articles and other details related to the Buteyko breathing technique.
+Resources of this site provide translated Soviet patents, Soviet and Russian medical trials, interviews, articles, and other details related to the Buteyko breathing technique.

 Right below here, in the next paragraph, you can get a link to my analysis of the best ever-known clinical trial on cancer.
 This trial applied reduced breathing exercises (similar to meditation and mindfulness techniques, but with light air hunger) of the Buteyko method.

 Below are authentic comments, questions, and testimonials from the same page on the old PHP site before we converted it to WordPress.

 If your morning CP is growing, the infection will be defeated.